ZzRanger/COVID_Project/README.md

 # COVID - 19 Data Science Project

-> Subtitle or Short Description Goes Here

-> ideally one sentence

-> include terms/tags that can be searched

 This repository is an ongoing COVID - 19 data science project, containing 3 models to predict the spread of COVID, and a data visualization of state COVID trends.